 About 300 Jews arrived in Israel on Saturday night (29 September 1973) from the Soviet Union, half of them via Rumania and the remainder through Vienna.

-About 300 Jews arrived in Israel on Saturday night (29 September 1973) from the Soviet Union, half of them via Rumania and the remainder through Vienna.
+Background: About 300 Jews arrived in Israel on Saturday night (29 September 1973) from the Soviet Union, half of them via Rumania and the remainder through Vienna.
 A large but undisclosed number are still staying at the Schoenan transit camp, which the Austrian Government agreed to close after Friday's guerrilla seizure of hostages.
 According to the Israeli news agency " Time", if the flow of immigrants continued only at Saturday's rate, it could be necessary to transfer these now in the camp to private hostels.

 The Jewish Agency, which handles immigration to Israel, says the pressure on facilities was caused by a four-day interruption of flights to Israel over the Jewish New Year and Sabbath.
 Jews continued to leave the U.S.S.R. in this period, but were unable to continue their journey.
 Reacting to the closure of Schoenan, the Acting Head of Jewish Agency leon Dulczin said there would be no surrender to blackmail and the Agency would overcome the difficulties of the situation.